-- The policies and procedures adopted by the Local Governing Body are followed by all staff. - The policy is reviewed and updated whenever it is required, at a minimum this will happen annually. - The policy is available publicly on the school website. - Designated staff review the policy in consultation with the Trust and any guidance from the Local Authority. - Sufficient resources and time are allocated to enable the Designated persons and other staff to discharge their responsibilities including taking part in strategy discussions and other multiagency meetings, to contribute to the assessment and support of children and young people, and be appropriately trained. - A Single Central Record all staff and volunteers, and their safeguarding training dates is maintained and that this list confirms that all staff and those volunteers who meet the specified criteria have had a DBS check, when this check was made and when it will be renewed. - All staff and volunteers feel able to raise their concerns about poor and unsafe practice in regard of pupils, and such concerns are addressed in a timely manner in accordance with agreed policies. - School staff are sensitive to signs that may indicate possible safeguarding concerns.
-This could include, for example, poor or irregular attendance, persistent lateness, children missing from education, forced marriage or female genital mutilation. - He/she undergoes child safeguarding training which is updated regularly, in line with Transform Trust guidance. - Staff must wear ID at all times when in school and when out on school business. - Procedures for managing visitors are in place that put the safeguarding of pupils at the centre and is applied to all visitors irrespective of their status and frequency of visits.
-Staff should not shy away from questioning visitors, regardless of status if they feel that the correct processes have not been followed. - All visitors to the school will be asked to bring formal identification with them at the time of their visit (unless they are named on the approved visitors/contractors list as set out below). - Once on site, all visitors must report to reception first.
-No visitor is permitted to enter the school via any other entrance under any circumstances.
+- the policies and procedures adopted by the Local Governing Body are followed by all staff; - the policy is reviewed and updated whenever it is required, at a minimum this will happen annually; - the policy is available publicly on the school website; www.robertshaw.nottingham.sch.uk - designated staff review the policy in consultation with the Trust and any guidance from the Local Authority; - sufficient resources and time are allocated to enable the Designated persons and other staff to discharge their responsibilities including taking part in strategy discussions and other multi-agency meetings, to contribute to the assessment and support of children and young people, and be appropriately trained; - a Single Central Record all staff and volunteers, and their safeguarding training dates is maintained and that this list confirms that all staff and those volunteers who meet the specified criteria have had a DBS check, when this check was made and when it will be renewed; - all staff and volunteers feel able to raise their concerns about poor and unsafe practice in regard of pupils, and such concerns are addressed in a timely manner in accordance with agreed policies;

-- At reception, all visitors must state the purpose of their visit and who has invited them.
-They should be ready to produce formal identification upon request. - All visitors will be asked to sign the Visitor's Record Book which is kept in reception at all times making note of their name, organisation, who they are visiting and car registration. - All visitors will be required to wear an identification badge the badge must remain visible throughout their visit. - Visitors will then be escorted to their point of contact OR their point of contact will be asked to come to reception to receive the visitor.
+- school staff are sensitive to signs that may indicate possible safeguarding concerns.
+This could include, for example, poor or irregular attendance, persistent lateness, children missing from education, forced marriage or female genital mutilation; - he/she undergoes child safeguarding training which is updated regularly, in line with Transform Trust guidance. - staff must wear ID at all times when in school and when out on school business; - procedures for managing visitors are in place that put the safeguarding of pupils at the centre and is applied to all visitors irrespective of their status and frequency of visits.
+Staff should not shy away from questioning visitors, regardless of status if they feel that the correct processes have not been followed; - all visitors to the school will be asked to bring formal identification with them at the time of their visit (unless they are named on the approved visitors/contractors list as set out below); - once on site, all visitors must report to reception first.
+No visitor is permitted to enter the school via any other entrance under any circumstances; - at reception, all visitors must state the purpose of their visit and who has invited them.
+They should be ready to produce formal identification upon request; - all visitors will be asked to sign in using INVENTRY, which will note their name, organisation, who they are visiting and car registration. - all visitors will be required to wear an identification badge the badge must remain visible throughout their visit; - visitors will then be escorted to their point of contact OR their point of contact will be asked to come to reception to receive the visitor.
 The contact will then be responsible for them while they are on site.
 The visitor must not be allowed to move about the site unaccompanied unless they are registered on the Approved Visitor List (to be on this list, the person must have a current clear DBS check and children's barred check with a copy of this registered on the school's central record.
 They must then follow the procedures above e.g. sign into the visitor's book and enter the premises via reception).